 1 Corinthians 15:12-34

-People do live again after death
+Christians will live again after death

-16 So, if dead people never rise to a new life, then Christ himself did not rise after his death.
+16 So, if dead people never rise to a new life, even Christ himself did not rise after his death.
 17 And if Christ did not rise, then you have believed a false message.
 God would still say that you are guilty, because of your sins.

 18 Also, think about those people who believed in Christ but they have already died.
 If dead people do not rise to a new life, those people would have no life with God.
-19 As believers, we trust Christ to lead us into a new life after death.
+19 As believers, we trust Christ to give us a new life after death.
 But if we only trust him to help us in this life, we should be very sad.
 Everybody should be very sorry for us, more than for anyone else.

-15:21Adam was the first person that God made in the beginning.
+15:21Adam was the first person that God made.
 See Genesis 1:26-27.

 15:27See Psalm 8:6.